Relaxation for massive particles: transport and causality: Transport properties at finite mass

 To determine the shear viscosity, it is enough to turn on just the metric perturbation, $\delta g_{xy}(\omega,k)$.
 This does not induce any change in the macroscopic variables ($\delta T$, $\delta u^i$), so there is no need to solve the matching conditions.
 The correlator is given by the following integral

 Evaluating the integration over angles leads to

-where $L_\gamma$ was defined in \cref{eq:log}.
+where $L_\gam$ was defined in \cref{eq:log}.
 It is more useful to change integration variable $p\rightarrow p^0=\sqrt{p^2+m^2}$.
-Expanding in small $k$ and using the Kubo formula, we then determine the shear viscosity via Note that the logarithm, $L_\gamma,$ does not contribute in this limit.
+Expanding in small $k$ and using the Kubo formula, we then determine the shear viscosity via Note that the logarithm, $L_\gam,$ does not contribute in this limit.
 We note that the behavior of the shear viscosity over the entropy density, $s=(\varepsilon_0+P_0)/T_0$, where the energy density and pressure are given by \cref{eq:energy0,eq:pressure0}, is identical to the shear diffusion coefficient in \Cref{eq:FullShearDiffusion}.
+We note that the calculated transport coefficients, namely $\eta$ and $\zeta,$ agree with the results obtained using the Chapman-Enskog expansion presented in \cite{Hattori:2022hyo}.\footnote{Note that similar results for the bulk viscosity in the literature can be found, e.g.~\cite{ckbook}, which however vary slightly due to a different normalization convention of the distribution function.}

 Similar to \cite{Romatschke:2015gic}, we can consider higher order transport coefficients, such as $\kappa$ and $\tau_\pi$, which we find to be independent of mass